discordjs/guide/guide/additional-info/updating-from-v14.md

 ### Events

+- `Events.ShardError` has been removed.
+- `Events.ShardReady` has been remvoved.
+- `Events.ShardReconnecting` has been removed.
+- `Events.ShardResume` has been removed.
-`Events.WebhooksUpdate` now returns a string of `"webhooksUpdate"`.
+- `Events.WebhooksUpdate` now returns a string of `"webhooksUpdate"`.
 Previously, it returned `"webhookUpdate"`.
 This is to bring it in line with the name of Discord's gateway event (`WEBHOOKS_UPDATE`).
+- `Events.ClientReady` now returns a string of `"clientReady"`.
+Previously, it returned `"ready"`.
+This is to ensure there's no confusion with Discord's `READY` gateway event.

 ### Formatters